pagkly/Zed/Investopedia3/What Happens in Divestitures.md

 ## Examples of Divestitures

 Divestitures can come about in many different forms.
 The most common is the sale of a business unit to improve financial performance.
-For example, [Thomson Reuters](https://www.investopedia.com/terms/r/reuters.asp), a multinational media and information company based in Canada, sold its intellectual property and sciences division in July 2016.
+For example, [[Thomson Reuters]](https://www.investopedia.com/terms/r/reuters.asp), a multinational media and information company based in Canada, sold its intellectual property and sciences division in July 2016.
 The company initiated the divestiture because it wanted to reduce the amount of leverage on its balance sheet.

 The division was purchased by Onex and Baring Private Equity for $3.55 billion in cash.
 The division booked sales of $1.01 billion in 2015, and 80% of those sales are recurring, making it an attractive investment for the private equity firm.
 The divestiture represented one-quarter of Thomas Reuters' business in terms of divisions but is not expected to alter the company's overall valuation.